Dr. Cary Nelson

 Obviously, it is not enough to just know the names of different strains.
 Each strain has very specific effects and applications for the human body and its functioning.

 For example, Lactobacillus Rhamnosus gg is a “good” bacteria and has been proven to provide more than 44 health benefits.31 It is considered particularly effective at intestinal wall adhesion, which helps the body clear itself and cultivate other “good” bacterial strains.
-The end result of this cultivation is a stimulation and invigoration of the immune system.32
+The end result of this cultivation is support of the immune system.32

-Similarly, another “good” bacterial strain, Bifidobacterium Lactis also has been proven to enhance immunity and improve digestion, and it has also been known to fight tumor growth and lower cholesterol.33, 34, 35, 36, 37, 38
+Similarly, another “good” bacterial strain, Bifidobacterium Lactis also has been proven to support immunity and improve digestion.33, 34, 35, 36, 37

 It is typically located in the intestines and colon and is tasked with processing and breaking down body waste and assisting with the body’s absorption of vitamins and minerals.

 Bifido Infantis is, no surprise, an important bacterial strain for human beings during their infancy.
 In fact, it is one of the first probiotics a mother passes to her baby.
 Many physicians even recommend that pregnant women supplement their daily intake.
-As you get older, it continues to play a role in your body, as it helps improve digestion and contributes to the prevention of infection and illness.
-It also has been shown to increase production of certain acids in the digestive tract and vagina which protect against foreign bacteria and parasites.
-This actually helps prevent kidney stones and allergies.39
+As you get older, it continues to play a role in your body, as it helps improve digestion and contributes to the prevention of infection and illness.38

 Perhaps the most well-known and thoroughly researched probiotic strain is Lactobacillus Acidophilus.
 This strain was first isolated by Metchnikoff, the Nobel Prize-winning scientist in the 1890s.
 Subsequent studies have found that Lactobacillus Acidophilus could be a critical element to human health and survival.
-This one probiotic strain alone has been shown to help not only with digestive functioning, but also to fight infections, reduce allergy symptoms, improve blood pressure and cholesterol, and assist in infant development.44, 45
+This one probiotic strain alone has been shown to help not only with digestive functioning, but support your body’s overall health.43, 44

 Much of the controversy surrounding probiotics comes from questions about the regulation of probiotic products on the market.
-The general feeling is that the products and claims associated with the products have been developed too quickly for the existing regulatory processes to keep up and meet the minimum required regulatory needs of the consumer population.47, 48, 49
+The general feeling is that the products and claims associated with the products have been developed too quickly for the existing regulatory processes to keep up and meet the minimum required regulatory needs of the consumer population.46, 47, 48

 Finally, some cynicism has been generated by a few manufacturers of probiotic products.
 A small number of isolated high-profile incidents have occurred wherein companies have marketed their products using claims and descriptions that have not been fully substantiated by the medical and scientific community.
-These high-profile cases have, unfortunately, left an indelible mark in many consumers’ minds when it comes to probiotics.50, 51, 52
+These high-profile cases have, unfortunately, left an indelible mark in many consumers’ minds when it comes to probiotics.49, 50, 51

 The fact is, many claims about probiotics have been verified and proven scientifically, but many others have not yet been.
 It would be a terrible misconception to believe that probiotic bacteria have no proven benefits, but it would also be irresponsible to believe every claim made by product manufacturers.
 Consumers should be vigilant in their research and attention to detail when considering any health or wellness product.